digiltd/oh-rtd-test/PLC-Bus-Binding.md

-Documentation of the Plugwise binding Bundle
+Documentation of the PLCBus binding Bundle

 ## Introduction